 Since a few decades, many artisans and wood workers are finding alternatives to ebony wood.
 Instead, they make use of other inexpensive types of wood such as oak wood to attain the same aesthetic appearance of ebony wood, at a fraction of the cost.
 Another type of wood that can be used is katalox, a hard dark wood that is native to Southern Mexico, Central America, and Northern South America.
 With a similar fine grain and texture to genuine ebony, it's best for small decorative items.
 Sustainable and durable black Palm wood, native to the tropical regions of Africa and Asia, is also used to replicate the appearance of Ebony wood when making furniture, boats, floor, and tool handles.
 Black Walnut wood, originating from trees in Eastern United States, is commonly used instead of Ebony wood for decorative veneers and paneling, flooring, furniture, and cabinetry.
 Purple heart wood is also a favorite among woodworkers in North America.
 It’s native to Central and South America and characterized by its straight grain, beautiful sheen and texture.
 It can be used for small objects as well as heavy construction such as boats, flooring, and furniture.

 With its high durability, smooth texture, high shine and natural beauty of Ebony wood, it comes as no surprise that it’s categorized as the most luxurious and expensive wood in the world.
 Keep in mind, some species of Ebony wood are seldom available today such as Ceylon Ebony.
 Expect prices to be very high, and availability to be very scarce for this type of Ebony wood.
 Other ebonies such as Gaboon or Macassar are more commonly available, though both are also very expensive.
-Nowadays, almost all Ebony wood used in the market is sustainably sourced or reclaimed wood.
-For example, our Ebony wood sunglasses are made from reclaimed Ebony wood.
+Nowadays, almost all Ebony wood used in the market is sustainably sourced or reclaimed wood, such as our Ebony wood sunglasses are made from reclaimed Ebony wood.
 With beautiful aesthetic and luxurious appearance, reclaimed Ebony wood is one of our favorite materials to use when handcrafting wooden sunglasses!